anniezhe/anniezhe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a data analyst.
 I like mathematical models, and I am exploring Artificial Intelligence, Machine Learning, Data Science, and other similar fields.
 I graduated from CUNY John Jay with a bachelor's degree in Applied Mathematics with a concentration in Data Science and minored in Computer Science.
 My goal is to sharpen my skills in Python, Data Analysis, Machine Learning, and SQL.
-Fun fact about me is that I love ramen.